AvigyanChowdhury/Pyannote/README.md

 <h3> Usage with docker</h3>

-3. Run Docker image in order to test with existing audio file from Voxconverse<br />
+Run Docker image in order to test with existing audio file from Voxconverse<br />
 ```docker push avigyan/pyannote```<br />
 ```docker run avigyan/pyannote```<br />

-<h3> In order to test using custom wav files perform the following:</h3> <br />
+In order to test using custom wav files perform the following: <br />

 1.Clone repository<br />
 2.Add wav file and rttm in app folder<br />